DiegelD/CarND-Path-Planning-Project/README.md

 6. Build Instructions & Simulator & Additional Information from Udacity

 ## Intro Behavior Planer
 In self-driving  cars behavior selection, is on of the most of the most challenging topics.
-Where the topic is, what to do next?
+Where the topics is, what to do next?
 And not on this minute level of what  exact control input to give a steering wheel but more of a macroscopic level whether it's a left or right or change lanes of a highway or take an exit.
 So a Finite Sate Machine, that govern the complex behavior of a self driving car.